 What are the benefits of using a paraphrasing tool for poems?

-Using a paraphrasing tool for poems can offer several benefits.
+Using a reword generator for poems can offer several benefits.
 First, it can save time by quickly generating alternative wordings.
 Second, it can provide a fresh perspective, suggesting new ways to express the same ideas.
 Third, it can help you overcome writer’s block by offering different linguistic options.
 However, it’s important to use these tools consciously and not rely solely on them, as they may not capture the subtleties and emotional depth of the original poem.

 Related